JanneGH/dotnet-rpg/README.md

 # dotnet-rpg

-Udemy course from Patrick God on Entity Framework
+Udemy course from Patrick God on WebApi + Entity Framework in .NET7
-Goal: learn